SahilBShah/Vaccinia_intron_coordinates/README.md

 ## Input files

 The only required input file needed is a gtf file.
-The original gtf file was created using RNA-seq data from the first replicate of the "WT_NoDox" and "WT_PlusDox" conditions.

 ## Output location

 The output location of the new gtf file will be in the folder that contains this script.
 The outputted file name will be "genes_w_introns.gtf".